Categories

 El Nido: Climbing Taraw Cliffs

-El Nido Taraw Limestones View
+El Nido Taraw Cliffs View

 It’s been taunting me ever since we came to El Nido.
 Those towering cliffs and jagged peaks keep calling me, daring me to tread its trail, conquer its peak and discover what’s up there.
 We already inquired at one of the tour operators there first time we came here about climbing those cliff.
 There’s a 300 pesos guide fee per person with a minimum of two persons quota that I thought was expensive.
 And on our last day I got a good deal and the guide would accompany me to the peaks even on my own.